gvwilson/thirdbit/src/fiction/madica/index.md

 Madica slipped her arms through the straps of her backpack, took a deep breath, and threw herself at the nearest control panel.
 "Ooph!"
-She scrambled to her feet and stepped gingerly over the nearest glass case, over a second, over a third---
+She scrambled to her feet and stepped gingerly over the nearest glass case, over a second, over a third—

 Her back foot bumped the case.
 The headless zombie robots immediately halted, turned toward her, and resumed their slow march.